Strong chromatic index and Hadwiger number: -minor-free multigraphs

 Note first that we may assume that~$G$ has no isolated vertices.

 If~$V_{\ge 2}(G)$ is empty, then $G$ is a union of vertex-disjoint multiedges, so the graph~$L(G)^2[A]$ is colourable with~$\Delta_A$ colours.

-Assume now that~$V_{\ge 2}(G)$ is non-empty.
-It is known that every (non-empty) $K_4$-minor free simple graph has a vertex of degree at most~$2$~\cite{Dirac64}.
-Applying this result to the underlying simple graph of the induced sub-multigraph~$G[V_{\ge 2}(G)]$ yields a vertex~$v\in V_{\ge 2}(G)$ with at most~$2$ neighbours in $V_{\ge 2}(G)$.
+Assume now that~$V_{\ge 2}(G)$ is nonempty.
+It is known that every (nonempty) $K_4$-minor free simple graph has a vertex of degree at most~$2$~\cite{Dirac64}.
+Applying this result to the underlying simple graph of the induced submultigraph~$G[V_{\ge 2}(G)]$ yields a vertex~$v\in V_{\ge 2}(G)$ with at most~$2$ neighbours in $V_{\ge 2}(G)$.
 We now consider two cases.